KenanSencan/UmbrellaProject/src/Projects/Multithread/2SimpleThreadGeneration/readme.md

 - Each Enemy has their own thread and `HeavyWorkOptimized` will run in it's own thread.

 This is perfect and simple parallelism example

+# However still this project sucks
+1. Each NPC has it's own member thread variable.
+What if I have 1000 NPC.
+Will I have 1000 threads?
+2. `HeavyWorkOptimized` creates `hardware_threads` amount of threads for each loop.
+Imagine we are looping for a billions of times, I will have a major thread allocation and deallocation overhead.

+Also `htop` couldn't capture allocated threads because they are allocated and deallocated in nanoseconds